+8.1 General

-- 8.1 General - All Racers must compete with bicycles of generally similar specification.
+- All Racers must compete with bicycles of generally similar specification.
 The specifications as stated in the UCI rules are the general guide used for equipment approval.
 Deviations from the UCI rules need to be approved during inspections by a Race Official.
 If there are doubts about a bicycle standard or modified or any piece of equipment standard or modified being acceptable, contact the Race Director for a ruling.
-The following applies to bicycles: - • Bicycles must be propelled solely by human force.
-(E- bikes not allowed) - Maximum length is 79 inches (102 inches for a tandem bike) - Maximum width is 30 inches. - Any number of bicycles or replacement parts may be used during the Race. - Tandem Bikes are allowed in the Relay category, in the day light stages (refer Relay Stage on 12.1 area for more guidance) - • Windscreens, fairings and airfoils are prohibited - Aerobars and their accessories are no allowed in the 24 Hour Team and category and tandem bicycles - Disc wheels, composite spoke wheels and wheel covers are allowed. - There are no restrictions on gearing, wheel or tire size. - Racer must ride bicycles in the same Category throughout the Race. - Race Management reserves the right to disallow, either before the Race or when observed in use during the Race, any bicycle or component that the Race Director determines to be unacceptable for use in the Race.
+The following applies to bicycles: - Bicycles must be propelled solely by human force.
+(E- bikes not allowed) - Maximum length is 79 inches (102 inches for a tandem bike) - Maximum width is 30 inches. - Any number of bicycles or replacement parts may be used during the Race. - A Tandem bike is allowed in the day-light stages (Stage 1 /Stage 2) - Tandem bike riders need to make a request indicating their riding experience for review and approval - · Windscreens, fairings and airfoils are prohibited - Aerobars and their accessories are no allowed in the 24 Hour Team and category and tandem bicycles - Disc wheels, composite spoke wheels and wheel covers are allowed. - There are no restrictions on gearing, wheel or tire size. - Racer must ride bicycles in the same Category throughout the Race. - Race Management reserves the right to disallow, either before the Race or when observed in use during the Race, any bicycle or component that the Race Director determines to be unacceptable for use in the Race.
 It is the obligation of the Racer or Support Crew to bring any non-standard or custom equipment to the attention of the Race Officials during the prerace inspections.

-• 8.2 Front Headlights
+8.2 Front Headlights

-- All bicycles must be equipped with a front headlight visible from 500 feet.
+• All bicycles must be equipped with a front headlight visible from 500 feet.
 The headlight on the bicycle must be on at all times while on the road - day and night.
 If the Racer uses a helmet light, the bicycle must still be outfitted with a front headlight.
-The front headlight may be flashing or solid. - 8.3 Rear Taillights - All bicycles must be equipped with a rear taillight visible from 500 feet.
+The front headlight may be flashing or solid.

+8.3 - Rear Taillights

+• All bicycles must be equipped with a rear taillight visible from 500 feet.
 The taillight on the bicycle must be on at all times while on the road - day and night.
 The light may be solid or flashing.
 Belt clip taillights on the Racer or back of the helmet can be used in addition to the bicycle frame taillight but not in place of a bicycle taillight.

-• 8.4 Visibility and Reflective Material
+8.4 Visibility and Reflective Material

 - All bicycles are recommended to have reflective material as follows: - Crank arms visible from the rear at least 0.25 inch wide and 3 inches long. - Wheels visible from both sides 3-4 pieces each at least 1-3 inches long.
 Reflective material must not be on the braking surface of the rim. - Notes: (1) When placing reflective tape on the wheels, frame or components, it is wise to first place a strip of easily removed tape, such as electrical tape, then place the reflective tape; and (2) Some wheels, frames and components come from the factory with reflective surfaces.
-In this case, those may be sufficient and additional reflective tape may not be necessary. - 8.5 Rider and Team Numbers - All Bicycles (including spares) must pass inspection prior to the Race.
-Relay member bikes to be checked at race brief
+In this case, those may be sufficient and additional reflective tape may not be necessary.

+8.5 Rider and Team Numbers

+All Bicycles (including spares) must pass inspection prior to the Race, Including all Relay members bikes